"Did you hit Hailey?" the anger-management counselor stabbed at J-Ryze.

 They split and go their separate ways.

-In his heart, Jason hoped she would step into her own power, and really show what he’d always seen — a woman who could receive his gifts well, elevate their life together and contribute substantially to their relationship.
+In his heart, J-Ryze hoped she would step into her own power, and really show what he’d always seen — a woman who could receive his gifts well, elevate their life together and contribute substantially to their relationship.

 He continued to encourage it as much as he could, sending notes and e-mails and getting his business thriving again.